udacity/nd320-c3-3d-imaging-starter/README.md

 Some big cloud providers are eyeing the space closely, and running their own programs and projects related to medical imaging.

 * Microsoft Research has a [project dubbed InnerEye](https://www.microsoft.com/en-us/research/project/medical-image-analysis/) that for the past 10+ years has been exploring the use of machine learning for a variety of medical imaging applications.
 One of the instructors of this course had the honor of spending a significant part of his career as a team member here.
 * Google DeepMind is a group within Google doing some cutting-edge AI research, including [some work on medical imaging](https://deepmind.com/blog/article/ai-uclh-radiotherapy-planning).
-We can credit them with the contribution to the invention of the U-net which has been featured in this course.
+We can credit them with the contribution to the invention of the U-net which has been prominently featured in this course.

 ## Setting up local environment